BananaHemic/Mumble-Unity/README.md

    * Then, simply open the included example scene, and input your Mumble server's address into "MumbleTester"

 ## TODO
-1. Add channel support
-2. Make decoding happen off the main thread
+1. Make decoding happen off the main thread
-3. Get Opus libraries for Linux
+2. Get Opus libraries for Linux
-4. Add per-speaker positional audio